gutenbergtools/gutenbergsite/site/help/bibliographic_record.md

 ### Size
 The approximate file size.

-### File Hosting Services
+### Cloud File Hosting Services
-A file hosting service allows you to store files and access them over the Internet from your PC, tablet or smart phone.
-You must already have an account on those services before you can use them.
+A cloud file hosting service allows you to store files and access them over the Internet from your PC, tablet or smart phone.
+You must already have an account on those services before you can use send them files from Project Gutenberg.
 Many providers offer a free starter package with limited storage that may be upgraded later.

 When you save to these services, you may see a notice that some details of your username or who you are will be provided to Project Gutenberg.
 That doesn't actually happen: we "push" files to these services, without receiving or storing anything about you other than your browser version, which is part of any page visit to www.gutenberg.org.
 The [privacy policy](/policy/privacy_policy.html) has additional information.

 Project Gutenberg provides file hosting service transfer as a convenience to readers, but does not operate, provide support for, or have any relationships with these services.

+It is not always obvious where Project Gutenberg files go, within your cloud file hosting service.
+One way to find them is to search for the most recently added files.

 Dropbox
 : {: #Dropbox} Dropbox is a service that helps you keep files synchronized on your PC and your mobile devices.
 We will send the eBook to the Apps/gutenberg folder in your Dropbox folder.
 It will then be copied to all your devices on which you have installed the Dropbox client software.